Japanese Artist Hand Paints Small Rocks to Look Like Realistic Animals, and Each One Is Incredible

 Art can take many forms and cross multiple mediums, come from a wide variety of inspirational sources, and serve countless purposes for both artists and consumers alike.
 In many ways, art is something that can unite people from all walks of life.

-In fact, Nakata says that she's been collecting rocks since she was a child, even if it wasn't until 2011 that she began painting on them after she felt inspired finding a rock that resembled a rabbit.
-In an interview, Nakata said:
+In fact, Nakata says that she's been collecting rocks since she was a child, even though it wasn't until 2011 that she began painting on them after she felt inspired by finding a rock that resembled a rabbit.
+In an interview, Nakata Dr. Helen Fisher noted:

 1. Ferret